[Last updated on 29 November 2022]

 The main risks associated with the FSO are the possible structural failure of the unit due to the lack of maintenance that could result in a leak from storage tanks due to a fracture forming on the hull or as a large release due to an explosion from the build-up of flammable gases.

 The situation is particularly complex due to conflict in the region and the on-going COVID-19 pandemic.

 2. What could be the extent of the environmental damage in the event of a spill?

-An oil spill from the FSO SAFER would be a major environmental disaster.
+An oil spill from the FSO SAFER would be a major humanitarian and environmental disaster.
 A significant spill is likely to heavily impact the north-western coastline of Yemen, including the Yemeni Islands in the Red Sea, and Kamaran Island in particular.
 There is also a potential for oil to drift and impact neighbouring countries, including Djibouti, Eritrea and Saudi Arabia.

 3. What could be the impact of an oil spill for the local populations?

 Fisheries along the Red Sea Coast of Yemen would likely be severely impacted, leading to hardship for fishing communities and substantial economic losses.
 An oil spill could also severely disrupt operations at the Hudaydah port, which is the point of entry for most imported goods.
-This means the impact of a spill could be felt by millions of Yemenis, including people living far from the coastline.

 4. What is IMO doing to prepare the response in case of a spill?